named-data-ndnSIM/ndnSIM/docs/source/intro.rst

 Support
 -------

 The code of ndnSIM is in active development.
-Bug reports (issues) as well as new feature implementation are always welcome.

-To file a bug report, please use `GitHub Issues <https://github.com/NDN-Routing/ndnSIM/issues>`_.

-To create new feature, please fork the code and submit Pull Request on GitHub.

-And of course, `our mailing list <http://www.lists.cs.ucla.edu/mailman/listinfo/ndnsim>`_ is the best way to communicate with and get support from ndnSIM team and other users of ndnSIM.
+Please submit bug reports and feature requests on `ndnISM Redmine <http://redmine.named-data.net/projects/ndnsim?jump=welcome>`_, or tell us about the error on `our mailing list <http://www.lists.cs.ucla.edu/mailman/listinfo/ndnsim>`_ .

 A very short guide to the code
 ------------------------------